sbonds/learning-jenkins/Notes from Upskilling The Humans of DevOps.md

 23:30 [Sam] Internal candidates already have a lot of company-specific knowledge that simply cannot be hired.

+### "t-shaped" skill sets-- broad knowledge in addition to specialty

 24:55 [Jayne] Historically we've had IT people think of themselves in terms of a single specialty. ("I'm a software engineer.")
 Now we want people with good general skills too, not deep specialists.

 27:40 [Sam] What does CloudBees do to help people gain breadth in addition to a given specialty?

 28:00 [Sacha] Let people follow their curiosity.
 Change departments, attend conferences.
 Contributing to Open Source is a good way for developers to help a greater good.

+31:15 [Tapabrata] Prefers looking at LinkedIn info and GitHub repos rather than people's resumes.

+33:16 [Robert] What does it really mean to be "Full Stack?"
+A frequent problem with staffing and hiring is that this can mean different things to different people.
+Show constant personal growth via GitHub on each tier of development.
+Sometimes clients think they're buying 1 person to do 2-3 jobs as a cost savings.

+38:15 [Tapabrata] "Nobody means all the way to the metal when they say Full Stack."

+(Personal note: too bad, since that would be really helpful for developers to know things to that level.)

+40:10 [Sam] Safe failures are a key to fast learning and broad learning.

+### soft skills

+43:30 [Paul] Soft skills can tie back to reference checks.
+For example, asking for a specific person from a specific recent job who could speak to how collaborative or empathetic the candidate was in a given situation (e.g. "tight timeline, release pressure, etc.")

+44:38 [Sacha] HBDI (?) personality awareness to help guide team needs.
+Weighing personality vs. organization and describes likely methods of reacting to a particular situation.
+Compare normal vs. stressed reactions.

+47:00 [Sacha] Individual Contributors can sometimes get away with less advanced soft skills, but managers cannot.

+47:50 [Jayne] Easy to assume people will self-develop their soft skills.
+Self-awareness is helpful, but being aware of how other people best operate is also very useful.
+"Some people want you to ask about the family, others want to get right to the topic."
+DevOps institute recent book on cultural resilience.

+50:20 [Tapabrata] Managers need different soft skills than individual contibutors, not necessarily more.
+ICs need to convince people in order to have influence rather than having organizationally-determined forced influence.

+### hiring or being hired

+Conventions of interest:

+* DevOps World (Jenkins): Aug 12-15 2019 in San Francisco CA
+* DevOps Enterprise Summit: Oct 2?-30 2019 in Las Vegas NV
+* CloudBees Days: (nothing remotely local to western USA)
+* Paris Jenkins Area Meetup: (nothing remotely local to western USA)

+54:40 [Paul] Better to see what someone has already done (internal) vs. someone who can talk big but might not actually be able to show it.
+This also reduces the risk of a bad placement.
+Start with someone who has deep skills in something like development or systems administration and then work on broadening those skills.

+57:00 [Jayne] "DevOps Engineer" was the top most hired position despite its poorly defined scope.
+"DevOps Coach" is also a highly hired position.

+### Summary: no real specifics on resources

+I came looking for information about resources and methods for self-upskilling.
+While the discussion was interesting, there was never any specifics about how to gain the skills they talk about.

+A good intro-level survey of business soft skills can be found at [Crash Course: Business Soft Skills](https://www.youtube.com/playlist?list=PL8dPuuaLjXtMBsfP-lP28IFvfkISqJofM).

 ## [Upskilling: Enterprise DevOps Skills Report Results!](https://webinars.devops.com/upskilling-enterprise-devops-skills-report-results)